mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 #### 6:28

 That’s why for circumstances, all we have to do is, first, we have to “throw away all involvements,” and also “cease all affairs.”

 At that time, we cut off; [sit].
 Completely we are free from circumstances.
 But it doesn’t mean that we destroy circumstances.
 Circumstances are existent, but they don’t bother us.
-So circumstances just exist.
+Circumstances just exist.

 [The] point is, usually we are completely tossed away by circumstances.
 That’s why Dōgen [says that] in zazen, we have to first be free from circumstances.
 That’s why we have to throw away, cease all affairs and all involvements.
 This is the first thing we have to do.